Money Laundering and Terrorist Financing Typologies and Trends in Canadian Banking

 Percentage of FINTRAC Case Disclosures Involving at Least One Business

-View the text equivalent
+View the text equivalent for Figure 1

 As observed on the chart, the number of drug-related cases involving businesses continued to increase for the third year in a row.
 A slight increase was also observed in the number of cases involving fraud.

 On the other hand, 82% of cases related to terrorist financing and/or other threats to the security of Canada in 2007-2008 also involved businesses and/or non-profit organizations, and remained almost the same.

 The chart below illustrates how the percentage of cases involving individuals and/or businesses believed or suspected to be associated to organized crime groups has remained fairly stable in the last two years, 11% in 2007-2008 and 9% in 2006-2007, after having decreased to almost half of what it was in 2005-2006 (16%):

 Percentage of Case Disclosures Believed or Suspected to be Associated to Organized Crime